-The question of whether Larry Walker will go into the Hall of Fame is an interesting one.
+The question of whether Larry Walker would go into the Hall of Fame was an interesting one.
 Most fans know that gaudy statistics are easy to put up if a player plays in Colorado.
 Just to give one example, in 1997 in Coors Field the park factor was 123.
 That's a huge benefit to any hitter.

 However, like Babe Herman, Walker's career numbers are relatively low for someone who played under conditions favorable to hitters.
 Walker did not reach 500 home runs, but only 383.
 While some players with 370 to 400 home runs have been elected to the Hall of Fame (such as, most recently, Tony Perez), others have not - such as Frank Howard at 382, Norm Cash at 377, and Gil Hodges at 370.
 As for RBI, his 1311 lifetime total puts him in a tie with Mickey Vernon, who isn't in the Hall of Fame.
 He is also below Graig Nettles, Al Oliver, and Ron Santo on the RBI list, all of whom played when fewer runs were being scored.

-On the other hand, his .565 slugging percentage is # 16 on the all-time list (as of 2005), and a great many Hall of Famers did worse.
+On the other hand, his .565 slugging percentage was # 16 on the all-time list as of 2005, and a great many Hall of Famers did worse.
 Chuck Klein, who also played in a hitter's park and whose career numbers were lower than Walker's, had a lifetime .543 slugging percentage, and he is in the Hall of Fame.

-In the final analysis, it will depend on whether the Hall of Fame voters want to honor a player who, once you take the air out of the Coors Field statistics, was a truly great player but for a period that wasn't long enough to post the magic numbers of 500 home runs, 1500 RBI, or 3000 hits.
-In that regard, he is similar to his contemporary Edgar Martinez, who happens to be one of the ten most similar players to Walker (based on the similarity scores method).
+In the final analysis, the outcome depended on whether the Hall of Fame voters wanted to honor a player who, once you took the air out of the Coors Field statistics, was a truly great player but for a period that wasn't long enough to post the magic numbers of 500 home runs, 1500 RBI, or 3000 hits.
+In that regard, he was similar to his contemporary Edgar Martinez, who happens to be one of the ten most similar players to Walker (based on the similarity scores method).